-Credit risk is the risk that an issuer or their counterparty to an investment will not fulfill its obligations.
+Credit Risk is the risk that an issuer or their counterparty to an investment will not fulfill its obligations.
 The county is restricted by Government Code Section 53635 pursuant to Section 53601 to invest only in time deposits, U.S. government securities, state registered warrants, notes or bonds, State Treasurer's investment pool, bankers' acceptances, commercial paper, negotiable certificates of deposit, and repurchase or reverse repurchase agreements.
 The ratings of securities by nationally recognized rating agencies are designed to give an indication of credit risk.
 At year end, the District's Building Fund (21) was not exposed to credit risk.
-The San Diego County Investment Pool is rated AAAf/S1 by Standard & Poors.